bendalby82/docker-mariadb-mssql/README.md

 Note: be aware that, by default in this container, MariaDB is configured to use 1GB memory (innodb_buffer_pool_size in [tuning.cnf](container-files/etc/my.cnf.d/tuning.cnf)).
 If you try to run it on node with less memory, it will fail.

-If you are already familiar with the Million12 Image, you can skip straight to [the bottom of this page](#using-connect-engine-with-sql-server)
+:sparkles: If you are already familiar with the Million12 Image, you can skip straight to [the bottom of this page](#using-connect-engine-with-sql-server) :sparkles:

 ## Basic Usage